 When August rolled around, I was starting to climb out of my burnout.
 At the same time, my friend and former co-worker Ronin introduced me to his Agosto Series, wherein he posts flash fiction in Tagalog in honor of Buwan ng Wika.
 That’s when I got the idea to write a speculative fiction series in news article format.
 I researched different types of articles and video interviews (particularly, the one featuring animal rights activists campaigning for the transfer of the elephant Maali, whose illness was a big issue at the time) just to get a feel for what I wanted to do.
 All the while, what I’d seen and heard during the workshop was turning over and over in my head, until I got angry enough to write this story, which was originally titled “A Cha-Cha with Insanity” after one of the subheads, before I changed it to “First play for, by Tikbalang triggers uproar on opening night.”
 (It was changed to “First Play For and By Tikbalang Triggers Uproar on Opening Night” when it was published in Philippine Speculative Fiction vol. 9. the following year.
 I kept that title when I had it reprinted over at Expanded Horizons.)

-The series this story belongs to was funded by the 2018 James Tiptree Jr. Fellowship.
+The series this story belongs to, the Archipelago Daily series, was funded by the 2018 James Tiptree Jr. Fellowship.